sebelga/gstore-node/README.md

 // Transaction
 // -----------
 // The same method can be executed from inside a transaction
-// Important: you need to execute done() from the callback as Datastools needs to execute
+// Important: you need to execute done() from the callback as gstore needs to execute
 // the "pre" hooks before deleting the entity

-datastools.runInTransaction(function(transaction, done){
+gstore.runInTransaction(function(transaction, done){

 	BlogPost.delete(123, null, null, transaction, function() {